 Have experience that will enhance the work of the Committee.
 For example, the Finance Committee should be comprised of past or present club treasurers and/or those with budgeting and accounting skills.

-Be in good standing in her local club and have a good rapport in her club and in the District.
+Be in good standing in their local club and have a good rapport in their club and in the District.

 Changes and Vacancies.